Format-D/FormatD.HotspotEditor/README.md

 # FormatD.HotspotEditor

-Provides Backend Editor and some Content Elements / Fusion Prototypes for drag and drop of Hotspots on an Image
+Provides backend editor for neos and some base fusion prototypes for drag and drop hotspots on any content.
+This package is meant as base for concrete implementations of content elements.

 ## Compile Backend Editor: